 In the esoteric as well as the literary arts, the imagination is of paramount importance, as it is the image-creating faculty of the mind.
-Memory is related to imagination, and both are controlled by the hippocampus, but the imagination creates sense perceptions based on semantic or factual abstractions from our episodic or autobiographical memory.
-Using this semantic memory, imagination represents something to the human mind that isn’t present to its senses using memories of sense perception.
+Memory is related to imagination, and both are controlled by the hippocampus.
+The human imagination seems able to recreate sense perceptions based on semantic or factual abstractions from our episodic or autobiographical memory.
+Using this semantic memory, imagination represents something to the human mind that isn’t present to its senses.
 Perhaps you’ve never even seen the object, but only depictions or drawings, like a unicorn or a dinosaur.
 With a powerful imagination you can put yourself anywhere and give yourself anything – and the imagination doesn’t operate purely with our visual memory, but with all the senses.

 You may have imagined a Christmas tree, a fir tree, or maybe a pine, oak, or banyan.
 You may have imagined no tree in particular.
 What kind of tree is it?
 Feel the rough bark of the tree and smell the sweet, earthy sap if there is any.